rach-m/Heroes-Vs-Villains/README.md

   - Create button that allow user to choose favorite heroes or villains and build a team

-#### PostMVP
+#### PostMVP / Future Development
+- Use local storage to save user's team
+- Create "Get To Know Me" button that shows favorite heroe or villain information
+- Create remove button to remove favorite heroes or villains from team
+- Advanced CSS for search button/loading animation
 - Create function to randomly choose heroes and villains
 - Create a button and function to compare powerstats of heroes and villains
-- Use local storage to save user's team
 - Add animations of heroes and villains
-- Add an alert box to let users known when they've added or removed a hero or villain from their team
-- Add some advanced CSS

 ## Project Schedule